|

 Kochi:

-in the Ernakulam district of Kerala, Kochi or Cochin is the
+coast in the Ernakulam district of Kerala, Kochi or Cochin

-business hub of Kerala.
-The name Cochin is given to the region in
+is the business hub of Kerala.
+The name Cochin is given to the region

-general which includes Cochin, Mattancherry, Ernakulam, Fort Kochi,
+in general that includes Cochin, Mattancherry, Ernakulam, Fort

-Bekal Fort located here, district Kasaragod is situated towards the
+the Bekal Fort located here, district Kasaragod is situated

-absolute north of Kerala and offers specimens of Kerala’s rich culture
+towards the absolute north of Kerala and offers specimens of Kerala’s

-and heritage including beautiful forts, temples and the likes.
-Tourists
+rich culture and heritage including beautiful forts, temples and

 Alappuzha

-sea, the town of Alappuzha is known for its peaceful backwaters,
+to the sea.
+The town of Alappuzha is known for its peaceful

-thrilling boat races, serene lakes and rivers.
-The natural beauty found
+backwaters, thrilling boat races, serene lakes and rivers.
+The natural

-here as well as the diverse range of animals & birds is truly
+beauty found here as well as the diverse range of animals &

-awe-inspiring.
-No wonder, Alleppey is a popular tourist spot in Kerala.
+birds is truly awe-inspiring.
+No wonder, Alleppey is a popular tourist

 Enchanting